 Example: So, let’s say you need $60,000 a year to live life the way you want.
 Your BULB number would about 25 times that, or about $1.5 million.
 Yes, it sounds like a lot, but there are ways you can make your money work for you to reach that number.
-(Hint: give Episode 63 a listen.)
+You just have to map it out to get started.

-As Danielle pointed out, about 26 million Americans have applied for unemployment benefits at the time of this recording — including contractors and gig workers.
+Back when we wrote this blog, about 26 million Americans have applied for unemployment benefits — including contractors and gig workers.
 That number has probably increased even more while you’re reading this.

 However, knowing your numbers is important even when there isn’t a global pandemic running rampant.
 Life can throw you a curveball at any time, as we’ve seen with recent events.
 So you should always be prepared.